Who started the Kristallnacht pogrom?

 What happened to Herschel Grynszpan after the shooting?

 Weckert claims that Herschel “disappeared mysteriously from the scene.”
 She alleges that the very “powerful” LICA pressured the Germans into letting Herschel live “securely through the war years” after which he was given “a fresh start.”
-In fact, Herschel remained in a French prison, until the Germans invaded and occupied France in May 1940, after which the French handed him over to the Germans.
-Herschel then disappeared into the prison and the concentration camp system in Germany.
-It is possible he survived the war and chose not to resurface but there has been no trace of him since 1942.
+In fact, Herschel remained in a French prison until the Germans invaded and occupied France in May 1940.
+After the Nazi invasion, the French handed him over to the Germans.
+Herschel then disappeared into the German prison and concentration camp system.
+It is possible he survived the war and chose not to resurface, but there has been no trace of him since 1942.
 He was declared officially dead on July 24, 1960.

-Weckert claims that after vom Rath’s death mysterious “provocateurs” appeared “abruptly out of nowhere” in German cities and towns and demanded that the local police, mayors, and Nazi party officials take action against the Jews in their community.
-When the German officials refused, these strangers “sent the first stones crashing through Jewish shop windows, into Jewish homes, and began attacking synagogues.”
-They prodded the unmotivated German civilians into violence, seducing them into a “hypnotic compulsion” that drove them to “work things out of their systems” and exciting them into a “primitive lust for turmoil.”
+Weckert claims that, after vom Rath’s death, mysterious “provocateurs” appeared “abruptly out of nowhere” in German cities and towns.
+She suggests that these “provocateurs” demanded that the local police, mayors, and Nazi party officials take action against the Jews in their community.
+According to Weckert, when the German officials refused, these strangers “sent the first stones crashing through Jewish shop windows, into Jewish homes, and began attacking synagogues.”
+Thus, they prodded the unmotivated German civilians into violence, seducing them into a “hypnotic compulsion” that drove them to “work things out of their systems” and exciting them into a “primitive lust for turmoil.”
 Then the mysterious “strangers” disappeared.

-Their excitement is captured by an entry in the diary of Josef Goebbels, the Minister of Propaganda, in which he described the excitement of Julius Schaub, an ex-Stormtrooper who had risen to become Hitler’s aide.
-“The Shock-troop Hitler gets going immediately to clear things out in Munich . . .
+In reality, the “provocateurs” of Kristallnacht were Germany’s own homegrown bullies, the Stormtroopers (SA).
+These street thugs helped Hitler gain power by intimidating political opposition and had made the streets dangerous for Jews or anyone unsupportive of Hitler.
+When Hitler took power he reined in their brutal and illegal activities.
+The SA was thrilled that once again they were free to roam city streets looking for Jews to assault.
+The excitement of the SA is captured by a diary entry of Josef Goebbels, the Minister of Propaganda.
+In the entry, Goebbels describes the excitement of Julius Schaub, an ex-Stormtrooper who had risen to become Hitler’s aide: “The Shock-troop Hitler gets going immediately to clear things out in Munich . . .
 A synagogue is battered into a lump . . .
 The shock-troop carries out frightful work . . .
 We go with Schaub to the Artists’ Club, to await further reports . . .
 Schaub is completely worked up.
 His old shock-troop past is waking up.”

 An antisemitic poster entitled, ‘Behind the enemy powers: the Jew.’
 Collection owned by United States Holocaust Memorial Museum

-Irving and Weckert claim that only 3 out of 28 SA units participated in the riot and that was because they misunderstood their orders.
+Holocaust deniers Irving and Weckert claim that only 3 out of 28 SA units participated in the riot; and, this happened only because they misunderstood their orders.
 In fact, all 28 units enthusiastically participated—as did the SS and the Gestapo.
-The orders that came from their local leaders, fresh from Goebbels’s speech, were clear.
-In Nordsee the following orders were issued to the SA: “All Jewish shops are immediately to be destroyed by SA-men in uniform . . .
+The orders that came from their local leaders, fresh from Goebbels’s speech, were clear: “All Jewish shops are immediately to be destroyed by SA-men in uniform . . .
 Jewish synagogues are to be immediately set on fire . . .
 The Führer wants the police not to interfere . . .
 All Jews are to be disarmed.
 In case of resistance immediately shoot them down.”

-The evidence shows that Herschel Gryszpan, distraught about the fate of his family, acted alone when he shot vom Rath.
+The evidence shows that Herschel Gryszpan acted alone when he shot vom Rath.
 There is no evidence of any association between Grynszpan and LICA before the assassination.
-The LICA attorney was asked to represent him by his family and his fees were paid by contributions by Jews in the United States.
+The LICA attorney was asked to represent him by his family and his fees were paid by contributions from American Jews (among other contributors).

-There is no evidence that the pogrom was begun by “mysterious provocateurs” who were sent by “World Jewry” to stir up trouble and embarrass the Nazis.
-The German and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.
+There is no evidence that the pogrom was begun by “mysterious provocateurs” sent by “World Jewry” to stir up trouble and embarrass the Nazis.
+The German Jews and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.

 Ingrid Weckert, “’Crystal Night’ 1938: The great Anti-German spectacle,” Journal for Historical Review, Summer, 1986, p.
 15 of 17 (“Conclusion”) at www.ihr.org/jhr/v06/v06p183_Weckert.html.
 The name of her article on Kristallnacht is called “’Crystal Night’ 1938: The Great Anti-German Spectacle.”
 The emphasis is the title is mine.